What remains, after the act

 They exist only after.

-RELICS: The Last Cut is born from this idea: to observe what remains when the act has already occurred, when the violence has been consumed, when there is nothing left to tell except the consequences.
+RELICS: The Last Cut is born from this idea: observing what remains when the act has already occurred, when the violence has been consumed, when there is nothing left to tell but the consequences.

 It is not a collection of characters.